Zanzibar (Inside No. 9): Plot

-Colette (Helen Monks) and Vince (Kevin Eldon), a hypnotist, enter the 9th floor.
-She convinces Vince to make Amber fall in love with the next person she meets, and they enter her room.
-Rico has "finished" with Alice, and she enters room 917.
-Tracey leaves, with Gus horrified at his "experience".
-Fred comes, and insists that he pays for the "service".
-Tracey sets down the glass, and demands a meal.
-Fred gives her the apple tart, replacing the plate with one of leftovers.
-They enter room 917.
+Colette and Vince, a hypnotist, enter the 9th floor.
+She brings him to room 916.
+However, she convinces him to make Amber fall in love with the next person she meets, and they enter room 913.
+Rico has "finished" with Alice, and seeing that room 917's door is open, she enters.
+Tracey leaves Gus's room, and he is horrified at his experience.
+Fred comes, and insists that Gus pays Tracey; he refuses.
+Tracey sets down the glass of wine, and demands a meal.
+Fred gives her the apple tart with a diamond ring, replacing its plate with one of leftovers.
+Fred and Tracey enter room 917.

-Vince having finished the hypnosis, picks up the glass of drugged wine and enters room 916.
-Colette knocks on Rico's room, and he leads her in.
-Fred leads Alice back to her room.
-Robert knocks on Amber's room, and she falls in love.
-Colette and Rico leave his room, still mistaking Rico for Gus, and tries to convince him to get back his "girlfriend".
-Tracey leaves the room and demands payment from Rico.
-Fred and Colette try to sort the situation out, and enter Vince's room, while Rico enters Henry's room.
+Vince has finished the hypnosis.
+He picks up the glass of wine and enters room 916.
+Colette knocks on room 914, and she attempts to bring Rico (thinking that he is Gus) to Amber.
+Instead, Rico asks Colette to clean his room.
+Fred leads Alice back to room 918.
+Robert, having searched the hotel, returns to the 9th floor.
+He knocks on room 913; the hypnosis works, and Amber falls deeply in love with him, taking him to the 9th floor's corridor where they makes out.
+Robert does not enjoy this.

+Colette and Rico leave room 914.
+Witnessing Amber and Robert, Colette tries to convince Rico to get back his "girlfriend", Amber.
+Tracey leaves room 917 and demands payment from Rico, mistaking him for Gus.
+Fred brings Alice out from room 918, and Tracey attempts to take Rico's payment to Alice.
+Fred and Colette try to sort the situation out, and they enter room 916.
+Rico enters room 912.

-Gus comes out of his room.
-Amber is angry with "him" for having sex with Alice.
-Gus presents the leftovers by accident, while Fred and Colette carry a sleeping Vince out.
+Gus comes out of room 911.
+Amber, believing Rico is Gus, is angry with him for having sex with Alice.
+Attempting to defuse the situation, Gus presents Alice the leftovers, believing it to be the tart.
+Fred and Colette carry a sleeping Vince out of room 916.
 Tracey attempts to slap Amber, and slaps Alice instead, bringing back her memory.
-Gus gives Amber a "true love's kiss", and breaks the spell.
+Fred brings Tracey to room 917.
+Gus gives Amber a "true love's kiss", and breaks the hypnosis.
 Rico comes out of room 914, and everyone is stunned by the similarity between Gus and Rico.
-Alice screams and Mr Green comes out in anger, and realises that Gus and Rico are his twin sons.
+Alice screams and Mr Green comes out of room 915 in anger.
+He realises that Gus and Rico are his twin sons, and reconsiders suicide.

-Henry suddenly holds a knife to Mr Green.
-Vince wakes up and recognises Henry.
-(Vince had earlier hypnotised everyone who saw his show so that when they heard him say "Spaghetti Bolognese" they would sing and dance the hokey-cokey.)
-Henry had attended Vince's show, so when Vince uses this trick on him, Henry drops the knife and starts singing and dancing manically.
-Rico and Fred grab him and lock him in his room till the police can be called.
-A toilet flushes, Tracey brings out the diamond ring, and Gus puts it on Amber's finger.
+Henry leaves room 912 and holds a knife to Mr Green, threatening to kill him if Gus and Rico do not reveal themselves.
+Vince wakes up and uses a hypnosis trick on Henry, and he drops the knife, singing and dancing.
+Henry is grabbed and locked in room 912 until the police can be called.
+A toilet flushes, Tracey exits room 917, brings out the diamond ring, and Gus puts it on Amber's finger.